dvdvideo1234/LaserSTool/readme.md

 7. [Wire inputs][ref-wire] override internals when connected
 8. Internal [wire wrapper][ref-wire-wrap] taking care of the wire interface
 9. Surface [reflection][ref-reflect] and medium [refraction][ref-refract] power [absorption][ref-reflect-rate]
-10. Better model for the crystal entity not to get confused where beam comes out
+10. A better model for the crystal entity so as not to get confused about where the beam comes out
 11. [Material override][ref-mat-override] can be saved and restored with advanced duplicator [1][ref-adv-dupe1] and [2][ref-adv-dupe2]
 12. [Editable entity][ref-ent-edit] support option for changing internals of the laser elements
 13. User customizable models for active entities and reflectors via convar tweak
-14. Absorption [degradation and self sustain beam loop][ref-crystal] for crystal entities
+14. Absorption [degradation and self-sustained beam loop][ref-crystal] for crystal entities
-15. Wiremod [API][ref-wire-api] for retrieving beam source settings and make control feedback
+15. Wiremod [API][ref-wire-api] for retrieving beam source settings and making control feedback
 16. A bunch of different laser addon dedicated elements you can find [here in the wiki page][ref-wiki-page]
-17. Coding effective wrapper for [editable entity][ref-ent-edit] manipulation and adjustment
+17. Coding an effective wrapper for [editable entity][ref-ent-edit] manipulation and adjustment
 18. You can combine the refraction with [Shadowscion's primitive][ref-primitive] for using lenses

 ### Workshop
-I see many copies of this tool everywhere, but still, there is none that have crated official repository for community contribution, besides, I think the original author will not like that in general.
+I see many copies of this tool everywhere, but still, there is none that have created an official repository for community contribution, besides, I think the original author will not like that in general.
 If you want to try the tool go ahead and install it.

 ### Versioning
 Small modifications are pushed to the workshop when they are tested.
-Large modifications require a dedicated [PR][ref-git-pr], which when gets tested and when merged is pushed to the workshop [automatically][ref-ws-publish].
+Large modifications require a dedicated [PR][ref-git-pr], which, when it gets tested and merged, is pushed to the workshop [automatically][ref-ws-publish].

 ### Pull requests
 I am a fan of this tool, so any help I get will be appreciated.